 Online self-help options

-- The state Employee Assistance Program has also put together a help sheet on coping with disease outbreak (PDF).
+- The state Employee Assistance Program offers a help sheet on coping with disease outbreak (PDF).

 Substance abuse, chemical dependency, and treatment